Point of Sale

 When you have systems in place for HR-related tasks, everything goes that much faster.
 You can spend less time on administrative work (get it right the first time!) and more time on the things that inspired you to open a restaurant in the first place.

 HR forms are an integral part of these overall systems and will go a long way toward improving your efficiency and record keeping.
-And, when you include copies of the forms below in your employee handbook – along with instructions – your staff will know exactly how to use them.
+And, when you include copies of the human resources forms below in your restaurant employee handbook – along with instructions – your new staff will know exactly how to use them.

-After you’ve downloaded the free forms, read on to find out how to use these HR forms in your restaurant to save time on human resources tasks.
+After you’ve downloaded the free forms, read on to find out how to use these HR forms in your restaurant to save time on human resources tasks, boost compliance, and to better manage your employees.

 A time off request form is a document that your employees fill out to formally ask for periods of time (specific hours, days, weeks) off from work.